Unisave/SESmailer/README.md

-# Mailer Script for automated CRM using AWS SES API
+# Mailer Script for automated CRM with mail generated using Jinja blueprint using AWS SES API for delivery
 ## Abridged Algorithm
 ### Mail dependency libraries Import
 ##### 1. AWS Credentials and Network Configuration settings implementation for SES AWS Account.